humayunsohail/onebyte-objectivec-style-guide/README.md

 # Objective-C Style Guide at Offroad Studios

 This style guide outlines the coding norms of iOS development at Offroad Studios.
-These practises are based on [The New York Times conventions](https://github.com/NYTimes/objective-c-style-guide) plus addition of those things which we have experienced.

 ## Introduction